thomaswitt/wireguard_aws/README.md

 ### Preparation in the AWS console
 - Choose desired region and create Elastic IP
 - Import SSH keypair
-- Create security group wireguard and allow incoming tcp 22 and udp 443
+- Create security group wireguard and allow incoming tcp 22 (or eg 443 if you're changing the default ssh port) and udp 443.
+Potentially also Custom ICMP Echo Requets.
 - Launch t3a.micro Amazon Linux 2 AMI (5.10, SSD, x86)
   - Start with all defaults, but
   - Assign Security Group